danmar/cppcheck/man/manual.md

     cppcheck --project=foobar.sln "--project-configuration=Release|Win32"

-In the `Cppcheck GUI` you have the choice to only analyze a single debug configuration.
-If you want to use this choice on the command line then create a `Cppcheck GUI` project with this activated and then import the GUI project file on the command line.
+In the `Cppcheck GUI` you have the option to only analyze a single debug configuration.
+If you want to use this option on the command line, then create a `Cppcheck GUI` project with this activated and then import the GUI project file on the command line.

 To ignore certain folders in the project you can use `-i`.
 This will skip analysis of source files in the `foo` folder.